 Never suggest to an investor that you don’t have competition—not in your formal plan, not in your pitch, and not in any summary.

 Most investors take that as an indicator of lack of experience.
 Every good business has competition.
-If it’s so new that it doesn’t have competition today, if it’s an interesting business, then it will have competition tomorrow.
-In that case, competitive analysis guesses which big competitors will enter the market.
-Furthermore, there is also the suspicion that if a business has no competition, it’s not really a good business to enter.
+If it’s so new that it doesn’t have competition today, then it will have competition tomorrow.
+In that case, your competitive analysis should guess which big competitors will enter the market.
+Furthermore, if a business really has no competition, it may not really be a good business to enter.

 If you think you don’t have competition, take a step back from your plan and look at the problem you solve.
 How are people solving it?
 What kinds of businesses are likely to jump in on it if you create a new market and become successful?
 That’s your competition.